 First Half of Your 7 Day Kauai Itinerary at the North Shore

 We stayed in Princeville in the Kauai north shore area and I absolutely LOVED it.
 So many of my favorite activities and unique things to do in Kauai were in the north shore; I even wrote a blog about the north shore specifically!
 So if you have to pick just one area to stay, I would definitely choose this area.
 It was MAGICAL to look up and see these mountains just, seemingly jutting out of nowhere.
 In my opinion exploring this area of the island is absolutely necessary for any 7 day Kauai itinerary.
 I could have spent my entire week in Kauai in Princeville and Hanalei to be honest, I loved it that much!

 Day 1 – Queen’s Bath & Hanalei Town

-Hiking to and swimming in this geological wonder is definitely one of the top things to do in Princeville, Kauai.
+Hiking to and swimming in this geological wonder is definitely documented as one of the top things to do in Princeville, Kauai.
 This is a hike I couldn’t do unfortunately because it was closed based on ocean conditions, and we are absolutely not testing that.
 From what I’ve seen and read, if the conditions are right it’s pretty much a must-do on any Kauai itinerary because it’s so unique.
 Queen’s Bath is a set of natural pools that appear in the lava rock that you can swim in but only at low tide in calm waters.
 You have to take a muddy hike down, and if I didn’t make it clear, you need to be super thoughtful/careful while you’re down there so that you’re only swimming when it’s safe to do so.
 While it is gorgeous, and those I know who have done it loved it, do this at your own risk.

 Explore Hanalei Town